micmejia/bible-dump/NKJV/Numbers/Num 3.md

 Also they shall attend to all the furnishings of the tabernacle of meeting, and to the needs of the children of Israel, to do the work of the tabernacle.

 ###### 9
-And you shall give the Levites to Aaron and his sons; they _are_ given entirely to [^c]him from among the children of Israel.
+And you shall give the Levites to Aaron and his sons; they _are_ given entirely to him from among the children of Israel.

 ###### 10
 So you shall appoint Aaron and his sons, and they shall attend to their priesthood; but the outsider who comes near shall be put to death."